Automating Marketing with AI – From Campaigns to Conversion

 • Outcome: 4.2× ROI; 12% higher open rate; 5% lift in click‑through.

-Takeaway: Integration starts with a strong data governance framework; Emerging Technologies & Automation thrives on curated data.
+Takeaway: Integration starts with a strong data governance framework; Emerging Technologies and Automation thrives on curated data.

-How to Start Your AI Emerging Technologies & Automation Journey
+How to Start Your AI Emerging Technologies and Automation Journey

 1. Audit Your Data